-J. L. Gressitt Center for Research in Entomology
+J. Linsley Gressitt Center for Research in Entomology

 The Gressitt Center houses over 14 million prepared specimens of insects and related arthropods, including over 17,000 primary types, making it the third largest entomology collection in the United States and the eighth largest in the world.

-While global in scope, the collection's strength lies in its unparalleled holdings of specimens from New Guinea, Southeast Asia, the Philippines and Oceania.
+While global in scope, the collection's strength lies in its unparalleled holdings of specimens from Hawaii, New Guinea, Southeast Asia, the Philippines, and Oceania, with many deriving from Museum research expeditions to remote areas of the Pacific since the 1920s.

 Unmatched historical and modern holdings from the Hawaiian Islands document the archipelago's highly endemic and often endangered native insect fauna as well as the large contingent of alien species that threaten it.